Today's Bible Reading: James 4

 Reflecting and Thinking

 Faith can be tested; faith yields results.
-Faith is reflected in how we use our tongue and develop wisdom from above (even though the word "faith" is not used in James 3).
-Neither does the word "faith" appear in James 4, but it seems clear that James is suggesting the way in which faith is lived out in submission to God.
+Faith is reflected in how we use our tongue and how we develop the wisdom from above.
+Even though the word "faith" is not used in James 3, the connection is obvious.
+Neither does the word "faith" appear in James 4, but it seems clear that James is suggesting how faith is lived out in our submission to God.

-The text (5:7-10) is a series of imperatives (commands): submit, resist, draw near, wash, purify, grieve, mourn, wail, change, and humble yourselves.
+In the text (4:7-10) is a series of imperatives (command forms): submit, resist, draw near, wash, purify, grieve, mourn, wail, change, and humble yourselves.
 These may appear in a 2-3-3-2 pattern.
 If so, (1) submit and resist are a set; (2) draw near, wash, and purify belong together; (3) grieve, mourn and wail are connected; and (4) changing laughter to mourning and humbling self are a set.
-[The way these imperatives focus the message is worthy of more contemplation and thought.]
-The message may be summarized as instruction in dependence, response, repentance, and self-renunciation.
+[The way these imperatives focus the message of this chapter is worthy of more contemplation and thought.]
+The message may be outlined as instruction in dependence, response, repentance, and self-renunciation.

 The rest of the chapter makes clear that faith submits.
 Faith seeks God's will and way before selfish pleasures and desires.
 Faith submits to the one Lawgiver and Judge.
 Faith does not run ahead but waits to understand God's will.
 Faith does not brag and boast.

 In our culture of individual rights, how hard is it for the modern church to hear the message of submission?
-(Use a 1-10 scale to answer if you wish.)
+(Use a 1-10 scale to answer.)
 Why is submission difficult for us in the 21st century?
 How are slander, gossip, and judging related to a lack of submission?
-Our difficulty in submitting to God (his will, way, and word) is related to our difficulty in submitting to one another.
+Our difficulty in submitting to God (his will, way, and word) is reflected in our difficulty in submitting to one another.
+People who will not submit to God will not submit to others.
 Think through some of the ways these two ideas connect.

-Heavenly Father, help us develop the submissive spirit of Jesus, reflecting his servant heart and love for others.
+Heavenly Father, help us develop the submissive spirit of Jesus, reflecting his servant heart and his love for people.
 Help us understand your way; help us be your friends.
-Teach us dependence and penitent response and we seek your face and humbly submit.
+Teach us dependence and penitent response and we seek your face and humbly submit ourselves to you.
 In the name of Jesus, Amen.